 Overview

-Our client was the trustee of a trust that had been created by his sister and her husband, both of whom had recently died.
-The couple had gone to a document preparation service to prepare their trust, rather than utilizing the services of a qualified estate planning attorney.
-The language of the document was unclear about how the proceeds from the sale of the trust’s primary asset – the decedent’s home – should be distributed.
-The instrument simply stated that the home should pass to the couple’s children.
+Our client was the trustee of a trust, which had been created by his sister and her husband, both of whom had recently died.
+The couple had gone to a document preparation service to create and execute their trust, rather than utilizing the services of a qualified estate planning attorney.

 Petitions for Instructions

 When reviewing Petitions for Instructions, the court will generally look to other parts of the trust for context on how to interpret the ambiguous portion of the trust.
-If it cannot find any clues, it will turn to extrinsic evidence to make a determination.
-In some instances, the problematic portion of a trust may be so unclear that it fails completely, so the asset or assets in question pass through the estate administration process.
+If it cannot find any clues, it may turn to extrinsic evidence to make a determination.
+In some instances, the problematic portion of a trust may be so ambiguous that it fails completely, leading the trust asset(s) at issue to pass by way of estate administration.

 A Trustee’s Fiduciary Duties

-The husband’s children were accusing our client, the trustee, of impartiality, arguing that our client was favoring his sister’s children.
-If true, our client’s actions would have been considered a breach of his fiduciary duties.
-As fiduciaries, trustees are obligated to always act in the best interest of the trust and its beneficiaries, and they have a duty to treat all beneficiaries equally, or they could be accused of fiduciary misconduct.
+As a fiduciary, the trustee is obligated to always act in the best interests of the trust and its beneficiaries, and they have a duty to treat all beneficiaries equally, or they could be accused of fiduciary misconduct.
 This duty of impartiality can get sticky when a trustee is also a beneficiary and is expected to never place their own interests above those of the other trust beneficiaries.

-While our client’s claim of having spoken to the decedents about their intentions regarding the disposition of their home might have caused the husband’s children to be suspicious, our client had no reason to engage in misconduct since he had not been named as a beneficiary of the trust.
-He nevertheless, deferred to the court for instructions on how to distribute the property.
-He also upheld his fiduciary duties by not participating in litigation (other than filing the Petition for Instructions to start the proceeding), allowing the heirs to litigate the matter and reach an agreement among themselves.
+While our client’s claim of having spoken to the decedents about their intentions regarding the disposition of their home might have caused the husband’s children to be suspicious, our client had no horse in the race, since he had not been named as a beneficiary of the trust.
+Nevertheless, he deferred to the court for instructions on how to make the trust fund distribution.

 The client had acted prudently before hiring Keystone, opening one bank account to hold the proceeds from the sale of the home and another bank account for the residue (i.e., the trust assets that were not assigned to anyone, not accounted for, or were failed gifts, etc.).
-These separate bank accounts streamlined his duties down the road when he had to distribute funds to beneficiaries from the bank account containing the sale proceeds and utilize the funds in the residue account to cover expenses incurred over the course of administration.
+These separate bank accounts streamlined his trustee responsibilities down the road when he had to distribute funds to beneficiaries from the bank account containing the sale proceeds and utilize the funds in the residue account to cover expenses incurred over the course of administration.

-Breach of fiduciary duty is a serious form of trustee misconduct, so it is important for trustees to avoid it all costs.
-If it is successfully proven that a trustee breached their fiduciary duties, they could be suspended or removed, and surcharged.
+Breaching fiduciary duties is a serious form of trustee misconduct, so it is important for trustees to avoid doing so at all costs.
+If it is proven that a trustee breached their fiduciary duties, they could face trustee removal or suspension, and possibly even be surcharged.
 Depending on the gravity of the misconduct, they may also be held liable for covering the plaintiff’s attorney’s fees and costs.
-Trustees should strongly consider hiring a trustee lawyer to help guide them through the trust administration process.
-This way, they can rest assured that they are fulfilling their duties ethically and diligently.

 An In-Depth Look Into Keystone’s Ambiguous Trust Case